reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 # Kubernetes deployments through whiteboard and machinelearning OCR
-An experiment trying to make kubernetes deployments easier with ML You can use stickers, t-shirts and text-notes
+An experiment trying to make kubernetes deployments easier with machine learning This uses: Python 2.7, Opencv2 and TesseractOCR.
+The training set for characters is provided also as a large file.

+You can use stickers, t-shirts and text-notes ;)
-It can deploy and delete (turn up the resolution to 720p for the camera for delete. see in code)
+It can deploy to and delete from kubernetes (turn up the resolution to 720p for the camera for delete. see in code)

 ![](/opencvtesseract.gif)